Bigdata-com/bigdata-briefs/README.md

 ## Security Measures

 We perform a pre-release security scan on our container images to detect vulnerabilities in all components.
-Stay assured that all critical issues are addressed promptly.

 ## How to use?
 Generate a brief for your Bigdata.com watchlist